sioaeko/Hackintosh-intel-i7-10700k-Z490-Aorus-Elite-Sonoma/README.md

 >If the version doesn't work, you can use the
 >please use the 0.9.5 release of Opencore, which has been verified to work.
 >
+>kexts are missing for copyright reasons
+>For the kexts, please refer to the EFI folder in the previous bootloader version to get the kexts for 1.0.0
+>
+>The ACPI file can be copied from the EFI of the previous bootloader
+>
+>Resources can be copied and pasted from the genuine opencore 1.0.0 bootloader file
+>
+>We will deploy a future release that also adds the ACPI and Resources folders that are missing in 1.0.0 EFI
+>
 >Have a Happy Hackintosh :D

 ## Hardware Spec